indigo-astronomy/indigo/indigo_docs/SCRIPTING_BASICS.md

 - **BUSY** - the values are not reliable, some operation is in progress (like exposure is in progress)
 - **ALERT** - the values are not reliable, some operation has failed or the values set are not valid

+Property values can be trusted when the property state is “Ok”.
+When the property state is “Busy”, property values can be trusted, but they may change, since some operation is in progress regarding the property.
+Property values can not be trusted when the property state is either “Idle” or “Alert”.

-One should only manipulate a property when its state is "Ok".
-More on that is found in the section "State Descriptions and State Transitions" of the [Indigo Driver Development Guide](https://github.com/indigo-astronomy/indigo/blob/master/indigo_docs/DRIVER_DEVELOPMENT_BASICS.md).
+All property values with permissions “RW” and “WO” can be manipulated in all property states, except when the property state is “Busy”.
+More on this is found in the section "State Descriptions and State Transitions" of the [Indigo Driver Development Guide](https://github.com/indigo-astronomy/indigo/blob/master/indigo_docs/DRIVER_DEVELOPMENT_BASICS.md).
 This requires a bit of defensive programming, where before using or manipulation a property, its state should be checked.
 ```JS
 if (indigo_devices ["Unihedron SQM"].AUX_INFO.state = "Ok") {